 Initial conversations for new larger systems to be provisioned and deployed should be requested to how long that system may take to be accessible to developers or designers and then be usable by you.

 Modern practices that are capable will be able to set up automation for deployment so that once set up initially new systems can be stood up and down very rapidly, either for testing or to allow for scale, relocation and recovery.
 The level of automation across the business for finished products can be assessed to the maturity and scale they operate.

 If a Digital Partner is new to a system or technology it may take weeks for the first deliverable rather than hours, so being kept aware of this helps alignment of expectation.

 2. Managing partners responses

 Once arrangements and communication are underway on a project, be sure to manage timely nature of your partner's responses (and your own).
-Good two-way communication keeps visibility high and decisions can be made promptly.
+Good two-way communication keeps visibility high and decisions can be given promptly.

-Enquire about how the partner will acknowledge incoming requests.
+Inquire about how the partner will acknowledge incoming requests.
 Do they maintain a ticketing system or particular channels for communication and also for expedited actions.
 The best systems will receive these electronically and formal processes route the tickets.
 Visibility to the status of these tickets and likely next progress should be sort as part of these solutions.

 Respect if they require all communication to go via the project lead rather than seeking multiple channels that may conflict across the working group.